NazarioR9/Spot-the-Mask-challenge-3rd-Place/README.md

 ## Description

-This competitions was about predicting whether a person in an image is wearing a face mask or not.
-It was hosted by [Zindi](https://zindi.africa) and lasted for 3 days (from Thursday 17 April to Sunday 20).
+This hackathon was about predicting whether a person in an image is wearing a face mask or not.
+It was hosted by [Zindi](https://zindi.africa/hackathons/spot-the-mask-challenge/) and lasted for 3 days (from Thursday 17 April to Sunday 20).